ircv3/ircv3-specifications/core/capability-negotiation.md

     Client: CAP FOO
     Server: :example.org 410 * FOO :Invalid CAP command

-The client MUST be able to use the `CAP` command anytime, even after registration.
+The server MUST accept the `CAP` command at any time, including after registration.

 ### The CAP LS subcommand

 The LS subcommand is used to list the capabilities supported by the server.
 The client should send an LS subcommand with no other arguments to solicit a list of all capabilities.

-If a client issues an LS subcommand, registration must be suspended until an END subcommand is received.
-If no capabilities are available, an empty parameter must be sent.
+If a server receives an `LS` subcommand while client registration is in progress, it MUST suspend registration until an `END` subcommand is received from the client.
+If no capabilities are available, an empty parameter MUST be sent.

 Example: